 Make a double boiler using a glass measuring cup, a saucepan, and a canning jar ring.
 Put the coffee infused oil, rosehip seed oil, and beeswax into the measuring cup.
 Put water in the saucepan so it reaches halfway up the side of the measuring cup.
 Simmer over low heat just until the beeswax melts.
 Stir the ingredients together to blend the beeswax into the oil.

 Remove from the heat.
 Add the sea buckthorn fruit oil and raspberry seed oil.
 Stir to incorporate.
 Add the essential oils.
 Stir.

-Prepare 9 lip balm tubes standing upright in a jar or shallow tin.
+Prepare 9 lip balm tubes standing upright in a jar in a shallow tin.
 Fill the lip balm tubes.
 Cool.
 Top up as necessary.
-Alternatively this recipe will fit in one two ounce glass jar.
+Alternatively this recipe will fit in one two ounce glass jar or salve tin.
 Cool completely.
 Wipe off excess balm from the side of the containers.
 Cap.
 Label.
 Date.
 This product will last a year if kept in a cool dry place and protected from light.